Security printing: Intaglio printing

 Intaglio printing is a technique in which the image is incised into a surface.
 Normally, copper or zinc plates are used, and the incisions are created by etching or engraving the image, but one may also use mezzotint.
 In printing, the surface is covered in ink, and then rubbed vigorously with tarlatan cloth or newspaper to remove the ink from the surface, leaving it in the incisions.
 A damp piece of paper is placed on top, and the plate and paper are run through a printing press that, through pressure, transfers the ink to the paper.

 The very sharp printing obtained from the intaglio process is hard to imitate by other means.
 Intaglio also allows for the creation of latent images which are only visible when the document is viewed at a very shallow angle.

 The mobile app ValiCash from Koenig & Bauer evaluates specific characteristics of the intaglio printing of euro banknotes printed on paper substrate.
 It is available for iOS devices and takes a picture of the banknote.
 Within a few seconds it determines abnormality by a message "not successful" but cannot finally identify counterfeits.

 Embossing

 The substrate may be embossed to create raised designs as tactile security feature.
 It may be combined with intaglio printing.
 As an example, the euro series ES2 has different pattern of lines at the short edges of the banknote to support blind people in distinguishing the denominations.

 Security features detectable with simple tools

+Test pen

+A counterfeit banknote detection pen can be used to quickly determine the starch in wood-based paper substrate.
+While genuine banknotes hardly change color at all, counterfeits turn black or blue immediately.
+This method, which is not very reliable – there is no color change on newsprint – is often used in the retail trade for reasons of cost and time.